lukfd/farmerselevator/README.md

 - [ ] Update /home orders table for farmers and elevators

-- [ ] Finish /manage-shop (add delete row and modify exisiting products)
+- [ ] Finish /manage-shop (modify existing products in the shop)

-- [ ] Populate /shop tables and the buy functionality
+- [ ] Add payment functionality

 - [ ] Make a clever way for user_id and product_id

+- [x] Populate /shop tables and the buy functionality

 - [x] test /delete-account